theyosh/TerrariumPI/docs/_tabs/install.md

 ![Raspberry PI Logo](/assets/img/RaspberryPI_Logo.webp){: .right width="200" }
 In order to run TerrariumPI you first need a working Raspberry PI with the '[Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)' image.
 This is very important, as the Desktop version will not work well with the GPIO pins.

+Also 64bit is not supported due to missing mmal code which is needed for the webcams.

 ## Creating SD Card

 ![Raspberry PI Imager](/assets/img/RPI_Imager.webp){: .right width="200" }